JELSTUDIO/JEL_LLMradiotheater_Ollama/README.md

 **Expected Output**:
 - Console: Lists `Using device for TTS: cpu` and ~110 VITS speaker IDs (e.g., `p225`, `p231`).
 - GUI: Displays dialogue with proper spacing (e.g., “Darling, it’s utterly absurd…”).
-- TTS: Pronounces contractions correctly (e.g., “it’s” as “it is”), ~10–20 seconds per sentence.
+- TTS: Pronounces (Not always, for some reason) contractions correctly (e.g., “it’s” as “it is”), ~10–20 seconds per sentence.
 - Text File: Saves dialogue to `llm_conversation.txt` with correct formatting.

 ## Customization